 “Now, who knows how long it will take me to convince her to ditch this psychiatrist, who refuses for no logical reason to prescribe stimulants and find one who actually understands ADHD,” he complains.
 “My wife is skeptical that I or this support group could know something her psychiatrist doesn’t.
 But trust me, it’s alarming how little this guy knows.”

 Looking back, Alex wishes they’d been far more careful in selecting a physician.

 In Jeanette’s case, the irony is that she never found her husband’s ADHD a problem—until after he started medical treatment for it.

 All that changed soon after Mike learned that he might have ADHD and decided to do something about it.
-He had recognized in himself the traits he didn’t like in his father, including poor follow-through on promises, and wanted to do a better job with his own family.
+He had recognized in himself the traits he didn’t like in his father.
+That included poor follow-through on promises.
+He wanted to do a better job with his own family.
 “His attitude was, ‘If treatment can help me to be a better person, why not?”
 Jeanette recalls.